Telephone +44 (0) 1865 315 678 | trip-enquiry@atg-oxford.com

 Explore one of the most scenic yet least ‘discovered’ areas of western Europe.
 This is a mountainous landscape of granite and water.
 Quaint historic villages with myriad espigueiros (traditional granaries), fine old bridges crossing gushing rivers, and an endless network of stone-slabbed footpaths all bear witness to a long history of habitation and farming.

 The route is hilly, climbing into high, wild places with extensive mountain views, while a peppering of interesting fortresses along the way speak of a wealthier and more fiercely contested past.
-En route, tuck into simple, rustic cuisine that is based firmly on local produce and culinary tradition.
+Stay in traditional village houses and experience the authentic simplicity of the area.
+Along the way, delight in simple, rustic cuisine, deeply rooted in local produce and culinary tradition.

 Duration: 8 or 9 days